Generation Y Marketing Strategies for Supplement Business Owners

 - About 20 percent of Generation Y and only 10 percent matures think that herbal products are very effective.

 On a separate note, many doctors and healthcare professionals are recommending multi-vitamins and even herbal supplements to their patients and as a result, increasing supplement usage among Generation Y.

 How Should Supplement Business Owners Target Generation Y?

 Data from NMI show that innovative products are creating interest in the Gen Y consumer group.
 Products that have fruit flavors reminiscent of the candies Generation Yers used to eat just a few years ago is just one way marketers have been successful in reaching this consumer market.
-Offering a product in delivery formats like shots or sticks is more likely to attract Generation Y to supplement usage.
+Offering the products marketed to Generation Y in new delivery formats like shots or stick packs is more likely to attract Generation Y to supplement usage.